 - 8.6 The general order of business for an ordinary meeting of the council shall be:

-- 1 Acknowledgement of country
+- 1. Acknowledgement of country

-- 2 Prayer
+- 2. Prayer

-- 3 Apologies and applications for a leave of absence by councillors
+- 3. Apologies and applications for a leave of absence or attendance by audiovisual link by councillors

-- 4 Confirmation of minutes
+- 4. Confirmation of minutes

-- 5 Disclosures of interests
+- 5. Disclosures of interests

-- 6 Items to be moved from Confidential to Ordinary / Ordinary to Confidential
+- 6. Items to be moved from Confidential to Ordinary / Ordinary to Confidential

-- 7 Schedule of Outstanding Resolutions
+- 7. Schedule of Outstanding Resolutions

-- 8 Mayoral minute(s)
+- 8. Mayoral minute(s)

-- 9 Receipt of Petitions
+- 9. Receipt of Petitions

-- 10 Orders of the Day
+- 10. Orders of the Day

-- 11 Questions on Notice
+- 11. Questions on Notice

-- 12 Reports through general manager from the general manager and directors
+- 12. Reports through general manager from the general manager and directors

-- 13 Delegates Reports
+- 13. Delegates Reports

-- 14 Reports of Sub-Committees/Working Groups
+- 14. Reports of Sub-Committees/Working Groups

-- 15 Confidential Items for Consideration
+- 15. Confidential Items for Consideration

 - 8.7 The order of business as fixed under clause 8.6 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.